CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Results

 \subsubsection{Computational Complexity}

 While the RLS representation involves more individual representative profiles than the GPF representation, it offers considerable computational advantages.
-Consider RLS, where each of $m$ consumers' $p$ DLPs are independently clustered using HAC-Wa\footnote{Which has complexity $\bigO{n^2}$ for $n$ objects \cite{Mullner2013}.}, resulting in a complexity of $\bigO{mp^2}$.
+Consider RLS, where each of $m$ consumers' $p$ DLPs are independently clustered using HAC-Wa\footnote{Which has complexity $\bigO{n^2}$ for $n$ objects \cite{Mullner2013}.}, resulting in a complexity of $\bigO{mp^2}$\footnote{This assumes a distance measure with complexity $\bigO{\phi}$, as with ED or indeed DTW with a small fixed warping window.
+This factor is dropped in this context as $\phi$ is a fixed constant determined by the sampling rate.}.
 GPF meanwhile clusters all $mp$ DLPs together, at a complexity of $\bigO{m^2p^2}$, scaling poorly with the number of consumers in the dataset.
 When combined with the second stage of clustering, involving $k^2$ WSMD distance computations for each consumer pair, the complexity of the CROCS framework is $\bigO{mp^2+k^2m^2}$.
 Meanwhile, using the GPF for consumer clustering collectively achieves a complexity of $\bigO{m^2p^2+km^2}$.
 The squared dependence on $m$ in GPF's first stage is traded for a linear dependence on $m$ in CROCS' first stage, while the linear dependence on $k$ in GPF's second stage becomes quadratic in CROCS.
-Since $k\ll m$ in practice, this trade-off represents a substantial computational advantage for CROCS, making consumer clustering feasible at scales where GPF approaches would become computationally intractable.
+Since $k\ll m$ in practice, this trade-off represents a substantial computational advantage for CROCS, making consumer clustering feasible at scales where GPF approaches would become computationally intractable\footnote{As modular frameworks, the precise complexity of both CROCS and GPF depends on the chosen clustering components.
+However, the asymptotic advantage of CROCS over GPF holds for shared components.}.
 Moreover, CROCS also benefits further from straightforward parallelisation across consumers in its first stage.

-\subsection{Stage Two: Is WSMD the best Set Distance Measure?}
+\subsection{Stage Two: Is WSMD the best set distance measure?}

 WSMD was designed specifically for comparing consumer RLSs.
-However, any set-to-set distance could in principle be employed in Stage Two of CROCS instead.
+However, any set-to-set distance could in principle be employed in stage two of CROCS instead.
 To demonstrate the advantages of WSMD, we conducted a comparative evaluation against a broad set of alternatives using synthetic datasets.

 In this case, the synthetic datasets contained 50 consumers with 90 days of data each, distributed among $K^*=2$ clusters, with cluster sizes again determined by a multinomial distribution with uniform probabilities.
 These two clusters were defined by distinct pairs of DLP shapes randomly sampled from the available 20.
 One hundred such datasets were generated for each $n_O \in \left\{0,5,10,\ldots,80\right\}$.